BIO-DIKU/SeqScan/README.md

 Use the `-M/--match_file` to read a given match matrix.
-The file must contain one or two matrices, where the first describes how sequences match, and the second optional matrix describes how reverse-complemented sequences match.
+The file must contain one or two matrices, where the first describes how sequences match, and the second optional matrix describes how complemented sequences match.
 The latter is only relevant for nucleotide sequences.

 The first row denotes sequence residues and the first column denotes pattern residues.
-Below is an example of a match file with matrices for matching only uppercase DNA/RNA and reverse-complement matching of the same (if the `~` operator is used a reverse-complement matrix must also be defined).
+Below is an example of a match file with matrices for matching only uppercase DNA/RNA and complement matching of the same (if the `~` operator is used a complement matrix must also be defined).
 Matching residues are indicated by `+` in the row and column intersection.

      ACGTU
     A+